 The Health and Safety Executive (HSE) has recognised the impact that cyber attacks could have when it comes to increasing Health and Safety risks – releasing a new Operational Guidance document to help mitigate the risks.
 The guidance is aimed at companies who operate Industrial Automation and Control Systems (IACS).

 This type of machinery can be linked to the internet or a company network – allowing the exchange of data with other systems.
-In theory this type of link should make activities easier, but the HSE has recognised that this also poses a huge risk, opening up the systems to cyber attacks or accidental circumstances such as a failed software upgrade.
-There could be catastrophic consequences if a virus affected a system which was controlling an emergency shutdown system, for example.
+In theory, this type of link should make activities easier, but the HSE has recognised that this also poses a huge risk, opening up the systems to cyber attacks or accidental circumstances such as a failed software upgrade.
+There could be catastrophic consequences if a virus affected a system that was controlling an emergency shutdown system, for example.

 What does the guidance document contain?

 A key suggestion within the guidance is for the implementation of a Cyber Security Management System.
-The Operational Guidance document does not specify the format that this type of Management System should take, but it does suggest that one option is to use the Plan Do Act Check structure, commonly used within ISO Standards.
+The Operational Guidance document does not specify the format that this type of Management System should take, but it does suggest that one option is to use the Plan Do Check Act structure, commonly used within ISO Standards.
 ISO 27001 would therefore be a great foundation for organisations looking to incorporate these guidelines within an Information Security Management System.

 The guidance covers:

 - Network hardening – securing your businesses networks against unauthorised access

 - Patch management – keeping software up-to-date without losing functionality